Aqua0Coffin/Mobile-Shop-Management/README.md

-# Mobile Shop Management System Documentation
+# Mobile Shop Management System

 The Mobile Shop Management System is a Python-based application that allows users to manage inventory and sales data for a mobile shop.
 The system provides a simple command-line interface that offers various functionalities to perform tasks related to inventory and sales management.